rmmfj/fine-tuning-client/README.md

 Check the progress by clicking on the "View" button.
 Once the `Message` shows "Job succeeded," the "Fine-Tuned Model" section will appear.
 Use this fine-tuned model for the completion API and integrate it into your own chatbot.
 Enjoy the enhanced capabilities!

-### License

-This project is licensed under the [MIT License](LICENSE).

-### Contributing

-Contributions to the ChatGPT Fine-Tune Client project are welcome.
-If you encounter any issues or have ideas for improvements, please feel free to submit pull requests.